 - job readiness services, career related internships, and assistance with seeking post-college jobs.
 Services provided by VISIONS Services for the Blind and Visually Impaired in New York City.

 How To Apply

 Scholarships are awarded on a last-dollar-of-need basis.
-To be eligible for Brother James Kearney Scholarship support, students must first seek non-Lavelle support for which they may qualify.
-Since legally blind students who are registered with their home state commission for the blind usually qualify for some commission aid, the Fund does not honor scholarship vouchers that fail to indicate either: (1) how much the student’s home state commission has awarded the student or (2) the reason the commission denied such aid.
+To be eligible for Lavelle – Brother Kearney Scholarship support, students must first seek all additional support for which they may qualify.
+Since legally blind students who are registered with their home state Commission for the Blind usually qualify for some commission aid, the Fund does not honor scholarship vouchers that fail to indicate either: (1) how much the student’s home state commission has awarded the student or (2) the reason the commission denied such aid.
 All non-loan aid (including financial aid, funding from the state’s Vocational Rehabilitation agency, and school/external scholarships) must be applied before the Lavelle – Brother Kearney Scholarship amount may be determined.
 Please note that changes to the student’s financial profile may significantly alter the Scholarship amount from semester to semester.

 Should you have questions about the Scholarship Program, please contact: